Tuesday, December 13, 2022

 There is another bit of trivia about my Camaro which has nothing to do with Christmas.
 When I test drove it before making the purchase, I could barely reach the gas pedal and brake.
 The salesman told me, no problem, the mechanic could move the seat forward.
 So some new holes were bored and the seat was moved closer to the steering wheel.
 The Camaro would become my favorite car, which also has nothing to do with Christmas.

 Like all cars, my near-and-dear Camaro eventually required too much attention, so we sold it (more like gave it away) to a young man who intended to restore it.
-Whether or not the restoration actually took place, I will never know, but in the New Year of 1986, I was driving a white Toyota Cressida which quickly became my new favorite car.
+Whether or not the restoration took place, I will never know, but in the New Year of 1986, I was driving a white Toyota Cressida which quickly became my new favorite car.
 It fit me perfectly.
 Not only could I reach the pedals, the seats were upholstered in the plushest dark burgundy velvety fabric and the most comfortable of any car between then and now.
 With the acquisition of a Cressida, I also graduated from an eight-track tape player to a newfangled cassette player.

 I had not even driven it to one Long family Christmas party before a tipsy teenager crashed into me on I-40 in Greensboro, as I was coming back from John and Lucy's cookout on July 4th.
 That was the time my husband attended his family's cookout and I attended my family's.
 To further explain how this happened, I can only say it was early in our marriage, before we learned the value of compromise and negotiation.